601-H17/geo-api/README.md

 ## View the server in action

-In a browser window, go to [localhost:3000](http://localhost:3000) for the admin web app or [localhost:3000/api](http://localhost:3000/api) for the API.
-If your using Docker ToolBox, use the IP address that shows up when you open the toolbox.
+In a browser window, go to [localhost:3000] for the admin web app or [localhost:3000/api] for the API.

+If your using **Docker ToolBox** , use the IP address that shows up when you open the toolbox, it should be [192.168.99.100:3000]  (Admin) or [192.168.99.100:3000/api]  (API).

-You can use [Postman](https://www.getpostman.com) too to call the API.
+You can use [Postman] too to call the API.

 ### Tests